-Travelers who are researching before embarking on a vacation to the state should remember one thing: Alaska is huge.
+Travelers who are planning on embarking on a vacation to the state should remember one thing: Alaska is huge.
 Even if it were cut in half, Alaska would still be the largest state in the U.S. Therefore, different parts of the region have their own distinct weather patterns and climates.
 Though there are indeed tracts of land where the snow seemingly never stops falling, the climate at attractions like Denali National Park tends to be much more agreeable.

 For example, the weather in the interior of the state is typically pretty mild, but it still offers some of warmest days in the state.
 During December and January, temperatures usually hover around 0 degrees Fahrenheit.
 However, by June, July and August, the temperature in the interior can rise to around 70 degrees, making it the ideal time to visit this region.
 The proper clothing for this area depends on the season.
 If travelers are going here in the winter, warm clothing such as jackets, hats and gloves will be necessary.
 The summer months will require lighter clothing, such as jeans, short-sleeve shirts and maybe a windbreaker.